Salleh Japar: 1980s

-In March 1988, Salleh, alongside fellow Nanyang Academy of Fine Arts graduates Goh Ee Choo and S. Chandrasekaran, launched the exhibition titled Trimurti at the Goethe-Institut, Singapore staging works from paintings to performances at the exhibition site.
+In March 1988, Salleh, alongside fellow Nanyang Academy of Fine Arts graduates Goh Ee Choo and S. Chandrasekaran, launched the exhibition titled Trimurti at the Goethe-Institut, Singapore, staging works from paintings to performances at the exhibition site.
 Trimurti has been critically regarded as a highly significant exhibition in the history of Singapore's contemporary art for their disruption of curatorial convention at the time in 1980s Singapore, as well as their exploration of a possible aesthetics for 'multiculturalism' in Singapore.

 1990s

-During the 1990s, Salleh would exhibit locally and internationally, at sites such as at 5th Passage, Singapore in 1992 for the Hope and Heal Project, the Taipei Fine Arts Museum, Taiwan in 1993 for Four Asian Artists, at the 7th Bangladesh Biennale in 1995, at The Substation, Singapore in 1997 for Art 35: APAD 35th Anniversary Exhibition, also presenting Cultural Sinkholes at the Nokia Singapore Art biennial exhibition in 1999.
+During the 1990s, Salleh exhibited locally and internationally at sites such as at 5th Passage (1992) in Singapore for the Hope and Heal Project, the Taipei Fine Arts Museum (1993) in Taiwan for Four Asian Artists, the 7th Bangladesh Biennale(1995), at The Substation, Singapore, in 1997 for Art 35: APAD 35th Anniversary Exhibition, as well as presenting Cultural Sinkholes at the Nokia Singapore Art biennial exhibition in 1999.

 In 1998, retrospective of Trimurti, titled Trimurti and Ten Years After, was held at the Singapore Art Museum, commemorating a decade since the original exhibition.